Porting Applications using Recipes

 cd ~/tryredox/redox

-mkdir cookbook/recipes/program_example
+mkdir cookbook/recipes/your-category/recipe-name

-nano cookbook/recipes/program_example/recipe.toml
+nano cookbook/recipes/your-category/recipe-name/recipe.toml

 [source]

-git = "software-repository-link.git"
+git = "software-repository-link"

 branch = "branch-name"